rbontekoe/llm/docs/src/index.md

 # LLMs

-**UNDER DEVELOPMENT**

-*This course is a supplement to Ed Donner's course on Udemy: 'LLM Engineering: Master AI & Large Language Models (LLMs)' for developers whose work with Ubuntu 22.04'.*
+*This course supplements Ed Donner's Udemy course, "LLM Engineering: Master AI & Large Language Models (LLMs)," for developers working with Ubuntu 22.04'.*

 !!! info
     Look at Blog for the latest remarks!